This article was last updated by on

 Choose potting vessel 2-4” larger in diameter.

-Here are a few things you need to remember when repotting your Prince of Orange.
+You must remember a few things when repotting your Prince of Orange.

 • They ideally would require repotting when the top gets heavy, and the roots will take up the entire pot.